eldrgeek/Plasmo/packages/mcp-server/COMPLETE_FIX_SUMMARY.md

 **Status: PRODUCTION READY** ✅

-The MCP Development Shim v2.0 represents a complete architectural evolution from a custom, complex proxy implementation to a clean, reliable FastMCP-based solution.
+The MCP Development Proxy v2.0 represents a complete architectural evolution from a custom, complex proxy implementation to a clean, reliable FastMCP-based solution.
 The system is now:

 - **🎯 Stable**: No more custom proxy bugs or edge cases
 - **⚡ Fast**: Optimized proxy layer with minimal overhead